-You can follow along with their travels on their site www.RaisingMiro.com where they share their adventures from the road of life.
+You can follow their travels on their site www.RaisingMiro.com, where they share their adventures on the road of life.

 - Number of kids: 1